microsoftgraph/console-calendar-sample/Lab.md

         break;
 ```

-## Exercise 8: Set an all day event
+## Exercise 8: Schedule an all day event
 In this exercise you're going to create an all day event.

 1. Add the code below to **CalendarController.cs**